Tiny-Earth/DemoSite/site/src/intro.md

 - Bio2010 (National Research Council, 2003) recommended that science curriculum should reflect the nature of science as a dynamic, interdisciplinary, and rapidly changing frontier, rather than a static body of facts.
 - Vision and Change (AAAS 2008; 2011) furthered the Bio2010 recommendations by enumerating key biology concepts and science skills, encouraging teaching practices that focused on these concepts and skills, and calling for more research in STEM higher education.
 - Engage to Excel (PCAST, 2012) illuminated national STEM workforce shortages, including racial and gender disparities.
 The report purported that addressing these weaknesses required improving undergraduate STEM education.
 The report recommended widespread adoption of active learning strategies and undergraduate research experiences, citing dozens of studies demonstrating their effectiveness.
-- Indicators for Monitoring Undergraduate STEM Education, a National Academies report, reinforced goals for improving the quality and impact of undergraduate STEM education (Dibner et al., 2018) by engaging students in evidence-based educational practices.
+- Indicators for Monitoring Undergraduate STEM Education, a National Academies report, reinforced goals for improving the quality and impact of undergraduate STEM education [dibner2018indicators](@cite) by engaging students in evidence-based educational practices.
 They broadened the call to strive for inclusion by providing equitable access to STEM opportunities.
 - Levers for Change (AAAS, 2019) noted that the benefits of active learning extended beyond knowledge and skills to include “attitudes, sense of belonging, and persistence in STEM” and again pleaded for widespread adoption of evidence-based strategies to support students.
 - The Federal Strategic Plan for Advancing STEM Education and Cultivating Talent (CoSTEM, 2024) proposed organizing a plan for coordinating federal agencies across give areas: STEM engagement, teaching and learning, workforce development, research and innovation, and environments.
 The report called out course-based research experiences as an effective tool for providing students with access and opportunity to STEM research.